 His pain, frustration and depression were only accentuated when he went to court.
-He wanted the driver who hit him in this head on collision, to pick up the tab on some of his lost wages and medical bills.
-He was shocked to see her get off the hook even though she had no driver’s license or insurance when she hit him.
+He wanted the driver who hit him in this head on collision, to pick up the tab on some of his lost wages and medical bills because this not fair.
+He was shocked to see her get off the hook.
+She had no driver’s license or insurance when she hit him.
+Not fair!
 He watched as she left the court house, get into her car with her child and drive off still without license or insurance!
 His life now in shambles and she’s off scot-free!
 Sometimes life is just not fair.

 There are people who have survived horrific circumstances and something I have seen is that they made three decisions to help them overcome the hurdles of the road ahead of them.

 1 – Recognize the Anger